Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Introduction

 \section{Introduction}

 Tensors, also known as multi-way arrays, generalize matrices to higher dimensions.
-They can be considered as a data structure that can store and manipulate multidimensional data.
+They can be considered data structures for storing and manipulating multidimensional data.
 Tensors have applications in various fields, including mathematics, physics, computer science, and engineering.
 In computer science, tensors are widely used in machine learning and deep learning algorithms.
 They represent and manipulate multi-dimensional data such as images, videos, and text.
-Tensors are also used in natural language processing to represent and process words and sentences in a way that captures their sequential and hierarchical structure.
+Tensors are also used in natural language processing to represent and process words and sentences, capturing their sequential and hierarchical structure.
 The interested reader is referred to \cite{comon2009tensor,FavierAlmeida2014,cichocki2016tensor,asante2021matrix,ahmadi2023fast,Sidiropoulos2017,elden2019solving} and the references therein for more details about tensors and their applications.

 Tensor decompositions allow the breaking down of a higher-order tensor into a set of lower-order tensors that capture the underlying structure and patterns in the data.
-Unlike the matrix case, there are several types of tensor decompositions due to the lack of a unique concept of rank for tensors.
-Such decompositions include Canonical Polyadic decomposition (CPD) \cite{hitchcock1927expression}, HSOVD \cite{de2000multilinear}, Tensor Train (TT) decomposition \cite{oseledets2011tensor,Yassin_Andre}, Tensor Ring decomposition \cite{zhao2016tensor}, block term decomposition \cite{de2008decompositionsI}, constrained factor decompositions \cite{confac,stegeman2009}, and Kronecker Tensor Decomposition (KTD) \cite{phan2012revealing,batselier2017constructive}.
+Unlike the matrix case, where the concept of rank is unique, there are several types of tensor decompositions due to the lack of a unique concept of rank for tensors.
+Such decompositions include Canonical Polyadic decomposition (CPD) \cite{hitchcock1927expression}, HSOVD \cite{de2000multilinear}, Tensor Train (TT) decomposition \cite{oseledets2011tensor,Yassin_Andre}, Tensor Ring decomposition \cite{zhao2016tensor}, block term decomposition \cite{de2008decompositionsI}, constrained factor tensor decompositions \cite{Almeida_Elsevier_2007,confac,stegeman2009}, and Kronecker Tensor Decomposition (KTD) \cite{phan2012revealing,batselier2017constructive}.